cfoge/VHDL_parse/README.md

 Open to donations and contributors with VHDL or Python experience. 😀

 > [!IMPORTANT]
 > Designed to run in the command line, VHDL_parse lets you explore, navigate and manipulate VHDL files effortlessly.
-No additional libraries required, just the magic of Python3.
+No additional libraries are required, just the magic of Python3.

+## VHDL_parse is for Automating VHDL creation, creating top-level and constraint files from schematics, searching large projects, and visualising module hierarchy and signal flow.

 ## Tools 🕵️‍♂️
 found in the "vhdl_tokeniser/tools" folder
 ### Search:
-Searches all VHDL files in directory for VHDL FEATURES matching string.
-Eg. fconst.py seaches for constants, ftype.py searches for types ect... arg 1 = search string, arg 2 = -d directory
+Searches all VHDL files in a directory for VHDL FEATURES matching string.
+Eg. fconst.py searches for constants, ftype.py searches for types ect... arg 1 = search string, arg 2 = -d directory

 **Example farch.py:**